-- Make sure to select Turn off Windows Firewall for the Private and Public Network Settings.
+- Select Turn off Windows Firewall for the Private and Public Network Settings.

 5. Disable VPN or Proxy Servers

 Sometimes a VPN service or a proxy server configuration may cause several issues with the online connectivity of fetching to servers.
-It’s always recommended to disable VPN or Proxy servers before running the Steam launcher again.
+It’s always recommended to disable VPN or Proxy servers before rerunning the Steam launcher.
 Additionally, try clearing VPN or proxy server-related tasks from the Task Manager.

-Once done, make sure to check for the Missing Content Manifest Error in Steam.
+Once done, check for the Missing Content Manifest Error in Steam.

 6. Refresh Steam Files

-If the error still persists at this stage, we have no choice but to refresh Steam files.
+If the error still persists at this stage, we have no choice but to refresh the Steam files.
 Refreshing Steam files will reinstall Steam on your computer again.
-We will delete some of the configuration folders to ensure that they get renewed upon the installation and all the bad files get removed.
+We will delete some configuration folders to ensure that they get renewed upon installation and all the bad files get removed.

 Please note that any interruption during the copy process will corrupt the files and you will have to re-download the entire content over again.
 Only proceed with this solution if you are sure that your computer won’t be interrupted.

 - Head over to the Steam directory on your PC.
 The default location should be C:/Program Files (x86)/Steam.
-However, if you’ve installed Steam in a different location, go there.
+However, go there if you’ve installed Steam in a different location.